Showing posts with label Baudelaire. Show all posts

 ______________________________________________

 I took a class on America in the 1950's in 1981 and was turned on to Jack Kerouac (nicknamed Memory Babe before the booze took over).
-My feelings for his works go up and down and have never reach the apex they did when I was in my early 20's.
+My feelings for his works go up and down and have never reached the apex they did when I was in my early 20's.
 Hey jack, sorry, but I have edited.

 beaten Kerouac